EDUCATION AND TRAININGS

 Special All-Day Trainings

-- Serving Immigrants Training – for community organizations seeking to better serve, educate, and connect with their newest immigrant neighbors.
-This training, funded through a NC Council for Women FVPSA grant, especially focuses on how to prevent family violence within immigrant communities.
+Serving Immigrants Training – for community organizations seeking to better serve, educate, and connect with their newest immigrant neighbors.